xmu310/RPT/README.md

 ## Faint Curved Edge Detection (RPT version)

-This repository is for image processing course project, and contains a Python implementation of a faint edge detection algorithm for noisy images based on the principles described in the CVPR 2016 paper "Fast Detection of Curved Edges at Low SNR" by Ofir et al.
+This repository is for image processing course project, and contains a Python implementation of a faint edge detection algorithm for noisy images based on the principles described in the CVPR 2016 paper "Fast Detection of Curved Edges at Low SNR" by Ofir et al, and we also show the comparison results with other edge detection algorithms.

 The original paper can be found at [https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Ofir_Fast_Detection_of_CVPR_2016_paper.html](https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Ofir_Fast_Detection_of_CVPR_2016_paper.html).